 - Repeat – For best results, repeat this process every four to six weeks.

-Cleaning Your Microwave
+How to Cleaning a Microwave

 - On regular setting, heat the bowl until it boils.
 This takes about four minutes in most microwaves.